FlyingFathead/mortality-roulette/README.md

 See `datasets/README.md` and `datasets/manifest.json` for the bundled-file provenance map.

 Alcohol-risk calibration and disease-specific scenario references are documented next to the relevant constants/functions in `mortality_roulette.py`.

 ---

+## License

+No software license has been granted for Mortality Roulette at this time.

+Third-party datasets remain subject to their respective source licences and terms.
+See `datasets/README.md` and `datasets/manifest.json` for details.

+---